Login or Register to make a submission.

 A Letter of Submission should declare the following:

-i) The conception, conduction, Analysis, and reporting of the research is original idea/ effort of the authors.
+i) The conception, conduction, Analysis, and reporting of the research are the original ideas and efforts of the authors.

-ii) The manuscript has not been published or submitted to be published in part or full to any where else in any capacity.
+ii) The manuscript has not been published or submitted to be published in part or full anywhere else in any capacity.

-iii) All the authors mutually agree to publish the manuscript, along with the name, signature and contact of Corresponding Author.
+iii) All the authors mutually agree to publish the manuscript, along with the name, signature, and contact information of the Author.

 iv) The understanding that authors stand informed that as the article is accepted by JPPS, copyrights would be transferred to JPPS.

-The undertaking statement should list each of the authors, his or her affiliation, his or her contribution in the study/manuscript, and his or signatures in tabular format (as shown below).
+The undertaking statement should list each of the authors, their affiliation, contribution in the study/manuscript, along with signatures in tabular format (as shown below).

 c) A copy of the Ethical Approval* of the research from the concerned competent authority, with the reference number of the letter and the signature of the designated member of the authority.